 What does PPC stand for?

-This model is used to drive traffic to websites, with advertisers bidding on keywords relevant to their target audience.
+This model drives traffic to websites by allowing advertisers to bid on keywords relevant to their target audience.

-The advertiser pays a publisher (like Google) every time that the ad is clicked, meanwhile the publisher puts your ad in front of audiences that are likely to be interested in your products.
+The advertiser pays a publisher (like Google) every time the ad is clicked, while the publisher puts your ad in front of audiences likely to be interested in your products.

 These ads can be placed anywhere online.
 You can find them on other ecommerce pages, social media networks, and anywhere ads can be found online.

-Publishers often leverage AI-powered integrations to analyze buying behaviors and consumer activity in order to place the ads for the most appropriate audiences.
+Publishers often leverage AI-powered integrations to analyze buying behavior and consumer activity to place ads with the most appropriate audiences.

 How do SEO and PPC work together?